 According to research, primary care physicians deprive patients of convenient extended hours, urgent care experience, and on-site emergency services.
 This leaves patients with high bills and weeks of waiting for appointments.
 In a comparison of trips to primary care physicians and urgent care centers, research revealed:

 "Urgent care has gone beyond a mere alternative to hospital ERs and primary care physicians to become the first choice for many patients seeking high-quality medical care for non-life-threatening medical issues," said Peter Lamelas, M.D., CEO of MD Now Urgent Care Centers.
 "The greater convenience, speed, accessibility, and affordability of urgent care centers like MD Now have resulted in the rapid growth and popularity that is expected to continue in the future."

-*News Release by MD Now Urgent Care Walk In Medical Centers: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (MD Now Urgent Care Walk In Medical Centers).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.